 - 1. The filing of Chapter 11 or Chapter 7 bankruptcy proceedings by the institution. - 2.
 A change in ownership or major change in control with less than five days' advance notice in writing to NAST.
 This includes but is not limited to: - a.
 The sale of the institution or the majority of its assets. - b.
-The transfer of the controlling interest of stock in the institution or its parent corporation. - c.
-The merger of two or more institutions. - d.
-The division of one or more institution(s) into two or more institutions. - e.
-The transfer of the controlling interest of stock in the institution to its parent corporation. - f.
-Change in over seventy-five percent of board membership during a ninety-day period. - g.
-The complete replacement of one set of board members of the accredited institution by another within a six-month period. - 3.
-Failure to report to NAST in writing any transfer of assets or liabilities between the institution and the parent corporation or other entity that would substantially alter the ability of the institution to (a) remain in compliance with current NAST standards, or (b) provide information necessary to document current or on-going compliance with NAST standards. - 4.
-The establishment without prior notice of a branch campus or other entity offering degrees and programs eligible for accreditation by NAST. - 5.
-The designation of NAST as the institution's gatekeeper for the purpose of eligibility and participation in federal Title IV programs without prior confirmation by the NAST Commission on Accreditation of the institution's compliance with all applicable standards in Standards for Accreditation XIX.
+The transfer of the liabilities of an institution to its parent corporation. - c.
+The transfer of the controlling interest of stock in the institution or its parent corporation. - d.
+The merger of two or more institutions. - e.
+The division of one or more institution(s) into two or more institutions. - f.
+Change in status as a for-profit, non-profit, or public institution. - g.
+Change in over seventy-five percent of board membership during a ninety-day period. - h.
+The complete replacement of one set of board members of the accredited institution by another within a six-month period. - Failure to report to NAST in writing any transfer of assets or liabilities between the institution and the parent corporation or other entity that would substantially alter the ability of the institution to (a) remain in compliance with current NAST standards, or (b) provide information necessary to document current or on-going compliance with NAST standards. - 4.
+The establishment without prior notice of a branch campus or similar entity offering degrees and programs eligible for accreditation by NAST.

-6. Significant expansion of affiliative uses of the institution's name without prior notice to NAST.
+- 5. The designation of NAST as the institution's gatekeeper for the purpose of eligibility and participation in federal Title IV programs without prior confirmation by the NAST Commission on Accreditation of the institution's compliance with all applicable standards in Standards for Accreditation XIX. - 6.
+Significant expansion of affiliative uses of the institution's name without prior notice to NAST.